jlmelville/sneer/docs/optimization.md

 ## `opt`

+### t-SNE (Delta-Bar-Delta)

 Most t-SNE implementations follow the optimization technique given by the [t-SNE paper](http://jmlr.org/papers/v9/vandermaaten08a.html): the direction of optimization is basic gradient descent with a momentum term, and an adaptive step size, which requires setting an initial learning rate, `eta`.
+This is a variant of the "Delta-Bar-Delta"" method originally used for training neural networks.

 This works well for t-SNE, and it's fast, but in my experience it can cause divergence when a non t-SNE embedding method is used.
 For this reason,